rashettycode/UofT_DSI/README.md

 How It Works

-hello.py: A Python script that reads a YAML configuration file for the GitHub API token, makes an API request to GitHub and retrieves information about the top 20 starred repositories.
+hello.py: A Python script that reads  for the GitHub API token, makes an API request to GitHub and retrieves information about the top 20-starred repositories.

 GitHub API: Used for fetching repository data based on star counts.